-North Scottsdale Corporate Center II, 6811 East Mayo Boulevard, Scottsdale, AZ LEED Gold Energy Star: 77
+North Scottsdale Corporate Center II, 6811 East Mayo Boulevard, Scottsdale, AZ LEED Gold Energy Star

 North Scottsdale Corporate Center II is a four-storey, Class A office building constructed in 2007.
-Located just west of the Loop 101 Freeway in Scottsdale, part of Arizona's Phoenix Metropolitan Area, the property is surrounded by executive housing communities and the upscale Kierland Commons shopping area.
-North Scottsdale Corporate Center II is comprised of 152,629 square feet of leasable area and is 100.0% occupied by a variety of national tenants, including Choice Hotels International Service Corp and Axway, Inc. The property has 627 parking stalls for a ratio of 4 stalls per 1,000 square feet of leasable area.
+Located just west of the Loop 101 Freeway in Scottsdale, part of Arizona's Greater Phoenix Area, the property is surrounded by executive housing communities and the upscale Kierland Commons shopping area.
+North Scottsdale Corporate Center II is comprised of 152,629 square feet of leasable area and is 100.0% occupied by a variety of national tenants, including Choice Hotels International Service Corp and Axway, Inc. The property has 627 parking stalls for a ratio of 4.1 stalls per 1,000 square feet of leasable area.

-Northwest Centre I & II, 4500 & 4520-16th Avenue NW, Calgary, AB
+Northwest Centre I & II, 4500 & 4520-16th Avenue NW, Calgary, AB BOMA BESt Silver

 Northwest Centre I & II is a two-building Class B suburban office complex comprised of one four-storey and one three-storey office building, both constructed in 1981.
-Located close to major transportation routes, the complex has excellent exposure to 16th Avenue, part of the Trans-Canada Highway.
-Northwest Centre I & II is comprised of 78,788 square feet of leasable area and is 98.0% occupied.
+Located close to major transportation routes, the complex has excellent exposure to 16th Avenue, which is a major thoroughfare and is part of the Trans-Canada Highway.
+Northwest Centre I & II is comprised of 77,170 square feet of leasable area and is 100.0% occupied.
 The largest tenant at this property is Alberta Health Services.
-Northwest Centre I & II has 164 parking stalls for a ratio of 2.0 stalls per 1,000 square feet of leasable area.
+Northwest Centre I & II has 164 parking stalls for a ratio of 2.1 stalls per 1,000 square feet of leasable area.